Vision

 by expanding access, building skills, and opening doors in ways that last.

-We don’t just see bikes.
-We see a whole ecosystem around them: young riders with the right equipment, mentors who believe in them, safe places to train, and real opportunities for growth.
-Our vision is to help that ecosystem take root and grow across Haïti.
+We don’t just see bikes and smiles.
+We see a whole ecosystem around them: young riders with the right gear, mentors who believe in them, safe places to train, real competition and growth opportunities.

 Where We’re Headed